fbpx

 3. Ecological Gifts

 Canada’s Ecological Gifts Program helps landowners protect their property and receive tax benefits under the Income Tax Act.
-Landowners who donate or enter into a conservation easement may be eligible to receive a tax receipt through the Ecological Gifts Program.
+Landowners who donate or enter into a conservation easement agreement may be eligible to receive a tax receipt through the Ecological Gifts Program.
 To participate in the program a property must meet certain ecological standards.
 This program provides added tax incentives to the landowner.

 To find out more visit the Ecological Gifts Program website.